Alonso-del-Arte/chess/PGNFormat.md

-PLACEHOLDER for document about the Portable Game Notation (*.pgn) format
+The Portable Game Notation (*.pgn) format uses so-called "algebraic" notation (described in the GameNotation.md document).

+The header [FINISH WRITING]